tttor/ctrl-foundation/app/dynrnd_peng_2018.md

   * $\hat{p}$ assumes the form of a physics simulation
 * train a policy that can perform a task under a variety of different dynamics models
 * introduce a set of dynamics parameters $\mu$ that parameterizes the dynamics of the simulation $\hat{p}$
-*  to maximize the expected return across a distribution of dynamics models
+* maximize the expected return across a distribution of dynamics models

 ## setup
 * task: a puck pushing task using a 7-DOF Fetch Robotics arm